 The nature of vendor relationships with universities has changed significantly over the past few decades.
 At one point, universities were likely to outsource strictly non-core functions such as cleaning and food services.
 Although important, for most universities, these activities have little impact on academic mission and are not points of differentiation.
 These are not the services that prompt university management to ask if they want a partnership, a more traditional vendor relationship, or something else.
 Although used quite liberally, I believe it serves us well to distinguish partnerships as special relationships that entail a set of non-trivial shared values.
 Other types of commercial relationships are based on assumptions that can be reduced to exchanges of value.
 There will be times when a university wants a partnership and times when it wants a vendor relationship, and it is important for the university to know what it wants, particularly as it considers services that are core to the university’s self-identity.

 Why Consider a Partner?

 As indicated above, the nature of education service providers has changed.
-The recent emphasis on enrolment and revenue growth has stretched the capacity of many universities.
+The recent emphasis on enrollment and revenue growth has stretched the capacity of many universities.
 As university management considers sourcing capacity that is non-trivial in its relationship to the core academic mission, it becomes increasingly important to assess what has brought you, as an academic or administrator, to consider the need for a partner.
 Normally there is one of three general reasons for sourcing needed functionality.